Read about our update schedules here.

 - Documentation for configuration and customizations involving AI functionality is missing, incomplete, or stored in an inaccessible location

-- Predictions or recommendations are implemented in your org without documentation of their models
+- AI models or systems are implemented in your org without documentation of their models

-- Chatbots are implemented in your org without documentation of messages and conversation flow
+- Agents are implemented in your org without documentation of messages and conversation flow

 - AI monitoring processes do not exist or are not documented